watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 14: 2017-Jan-15

+**Today's Progress** Spent a lot of time tinkering with routines using OS Walk to traverse a file structure.
+Looking to be able to work out how many levels deep I am at any time, and how the folder name maps onto a genre, artist, or album name.
+Quite a few blind alleys.
+Also blogged about my railway scraper [here](http://10ml.com/2017/01/scraping-goes-off-the-rails/)

+**Thoughts** I need a few hours straight at this one!

 ### Day 13: 2017-Jan-14

 **Today's Progress** Published this repo on [Github Pages](http://apperdeen.org/100-days-of-code/) to make it a little more readable.